Education in Spain: Schools

 All non-university state education is free in Spain, but parents have to buy (or make a contribution towards) their children's books and materials.
 (Subsidies, loans or second hand book sales are offered by Spain's Autonomous Regions (Comunidades), in some schools and by some local councils.)
 This, nominally at least, also applies to colegios concertados.
 Many schools are concertados, state funded up to the end of Primaria but purely private for the high school years.
 This drop in the proportion of pupils in educación concertada is matched by increases of approximately equal size in the proportion in both state and purely private education for ESO and Bachillerato.

 Schools supply a list of what is required at the start of each school year and which will include art and craft materials as well as text and exercise books.
 From 2009, this figure was around £300 and in 2011 was nearer £500; as of 2011, the cost of books averaged 170 euros for preschool and 300 euros for elementary school students.
-In some regions, the autonomous government is giving tokens to exchange them in book shops for free.
+In some regions, the autonomous government is giving tokens to exchange them in bookshops for free.
 This was adapted in 2006 in regions such as Andalusia, where pupils from 3 to 10 years old will get the books for free, and in subsequent years it is expected for all compulsory years.
 School uniform is not normally worn in state schools but is usually worn in private schools.

 There is a largely uniform admissions process for state funded schools, both colegios públicos and colegios concertados.
 The main admissions procedures for pupils wishing to join a school in the autumn are carried out in the spring of the year in question.

 Parents can choose the school to which they wish to send their child.
 It is not uncommon for there to be insufficient places in a popular school for all the children for whom places are requested.
 In such cases, places are allocated according to rather strictly defined admissions criteria as defined in Annex IX to the order establishing the process.